Yasir-Ghunaim/RealtimeOCL/README.md

 Downloading CLOC depends on the availability of a large list of image URLs hosted on Flickr server.
 After you download CLOC images, most likely, there will be lots of missing images.
 To ensure fast training time, we recommend removing invalid pointers from the CLOC metadata by following the steps in the notebook "preprocess_CLOC.ipynb"

 ## Usage
 This repo is based on the Avalanche framework.
-We highly recommend skimming over this quick tutorial to understand the basics of Avalanche: https://avalanche.continualai.org/from-zero-to-hero-tutorial/01_introduction
+We highly recommend going over this quick tutorial to understand the basics of Avalanche: https://avalanche.continualai.org/from-zero-to-hero-tutorial/01_introduction

 The experiment folder is structred as follows: